ritayadav/myownBlog/_posts/2018-1-13-Move-Your-Home-Folder-to-Another-Partition.md

 {: .notice}
 sudo ls -l /home
 {: .notice}
-The above changes will last only for the current boot, add the line below in the /etc/fstab to make the changes permanent.
+The above changes will last only for the current boot, make some changes in the /etc/fstab to make the changes permanent.

 Use following command to get the partition UUID.